Facilities and Equipment

 Dedicated Instrumentation

-• Agilent 720 inductively coupled plasma optical emission spectrophotometer (ICP-OES) with axial plasma source and SPS 3 autosampler.
-Used for automated analysis of metals and trace elements such as sodium, potassium, calcium, iron, copper, lead, chromium and zinc.
+• Agilent 720 inductively coupled plasma optical emission spectrophotometer (ICP-OES) with axial plasma source and SPS 3 autosampler: Used for automated analysis of metals and trace elements such as sodium, potassium, calcium, iron, copper, lead, chromium and zinc.
 Capable of simultaneous detection of multiple elements at parts per million levels in aqueous samples.